-His favourite subjects are the old industrial factory plants in his mother town, some times he simply prefers to stay in his studio and shoot nude girls in Polaroids, because it is fun and Polaroids are cool.
+His favourite subjects are old industrial factory plants in his mother town, some times he simply prefers to stay in his studio and shoot people using Polaroids, because it is fun and Polaroids are cool.
 His favorite color for background is storm grey and he is happy with this..

 Luca has garnered respect for his otherworldly concepts, stylistic versatility and open-mindedness towards new and old technologies, from digital manipulation to hand-painted toning, carbon print, platinum print and wet collodion.